 Later that month, I explored a section of New York City that I had not before.
 Most people wouldn’t classify a day in a different borough as travel, but considering that many New Yorkers don’t leave their neighborhoods, let alone their boroughs, heading to The South Bronx can be considered local travel in my book.
 Many great things are happening in this section of The Bronx.
 In fact, the New York Times selected The South Bronx as one of 52 places to visit in 2017.
 That’s impressive.
 Congrats to The Bronx!

 My final trip of the year was also local.
-I had a quiet, relaxing, wine and food-filled New Year’s Eve in Peconic on the North Fork of Long Island.
-Mike and I decided to celebrate the start of 2017 outside the city for the first time, and it was just what we needed.
+I had a quiet, relaxing, wine and food-filled escape in Peconic on the North Fork of Long Island.
 Like New York City, the East End of Long Island will always be one of my favorite places no matter where I travel to in this world.
-Let’s face it – there’s no place like home.
+Let’s face it––there’s no place like home.

 Did you take any trips in 2016?
 Do you have anything on the books for 2017?